CMoncur/mgrid/README.md

 ### Container Element
 The container element is a transparent divider that is 960 pixels wide.
 The container element is designed to contain all gridded elements.

 ### Clearfix
-Reviewing the example docment, you might have noticed elements wih a 'cf' class.
-This method is known as a "clearfix".
-Clearfix is simply an exploit that forces a parent element to match the height of it's floated child elements.
-The clearfix method is used to maintain the grid's structure and integrity.

-## Plugins
-The moncurgrid system includes optional plugins to make other facets of CSS easy as pie.
-Below are a list of optional plugins:
- - Navigation
- - Typography
- - Forms

-### Implementation
-In order to use one or more of the aforementioned plugins, simply use either the 'link rel' or '@import' method.

-### Clearfix
 Reviewing the code examples above, you might notice tags that look similar to this:
 ```<div class="cf">```
 This method is known as a "clearfix".
 Clearfix is simply an exploit that forces a parent element to match the height of it's floated child elements.
-The clearfix method is used to maintain the grid's structure and integrity.
+The clearfix method is used to maintain the grid's structural integrity.

 ## Plugins
-The moncurgrid system includes optional plugins to make other facets of CSS easy as pie.
+The mgrid system includes optional plugins to make other facets of CSS easy as pie.
 Below are a list of optional plugins:
 - Navigation
 - Typography
 - Forms